Work Hours

 Monday to Friday: 10.00 - 19.00

-Pulumi is an open-source infrastructure as code (IaC) tool that allows developers to define, deploy, and manage cloud resources using familiar programming languages like Python, TypeScript, JavaScript, Go, and C#.
+Pulumi is an open-source infrastructure as code (IaC) tool that enables developers to define, deploy, and manage cloud resources using familiar programming languages such as Python, TypeScript, JavaScript, Go, and C#.
 Unlike traditional IaC tools such as Terraform, which use domain-specific languages (DSL), Pulumi leverages general-purpose languages, providing more flexibility and enabling developers to use existing tooling, libraries, and frameworks.

 To get started with Pulumi, you need to install the Pulumi CLI and set up your environment.
 Here’s a brief guide to get you up and running: